openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 ```

 #### Vector IR Nodes
 For vector nodes, we not only check for the presence of the node, but also its type and size (number of elements in the vector).
-Every node has an associated type, for example `IRNode.LOAD_VI` has type `int` and `IRNode.LOAD_VF` has type `float`.
+Every node has an associated type, for example `IRNode.LOAD_VECTOR_I` has type `int` and `IRNode.LOAD_VECTOR_F` has type `float`.
 The size can be explicitly specified as an additional argument.
 For example:

 ```
-@IR(counts = {IRNode.LOAD_VF, IRNode.VECTOR_SIZE_16, "> 0"},
+@IR(counts = {IRNode.LOAD_VECTOR_F, IRNode.VECTOR_SIZE_16, "> 0"},
     applyIf = {"MaxVectorSize", "=64"},
     applyIfCPUFeatureOr = {"sse2", "true", "asimd", "true"})
 static float[] test() {